oktwme/test1/README.md

   3. `cd vcpkg`
   4. `bootstrap-vcpkg.bat`
   5. `vcpkg integrate install`
-  6. `vcpkg install freetype:x86-windows-static` or `vcpkg install freetype:x64-windows-static`
+  6. `vcpkg install freetype:x64-windows-static` or/and `vcpkg install freetype:x86-windows-static`
+  7. `vcpkg install cpr:x64-windows-static` or/and `vcpkg install cpr:x86-windows-static`
 - **Building the project**
-  1. Open Windows Command Prompt (**CMD**)
+  * Open Windows Command Prompt (**CMD**)
-  2. Clone the repository with `git clone https://github.com/BennyExtreme/KBotExt.git`
+  * Clone the repository with `git clone https://github.com/BennyExtreme/KBotExt.git`
-  3. Open **KBotExt.sln** in Visual Studio (Recommended Visual Studio 2022)
+  * Open **KBotExt.sln** in Visual Studio (Recommended Visual Studio 2022)
-  4. Set the solution platform to the freetype version you have installed
+  * Set the solution platform to the freetype version you have installed
-  5. Build the project
+  * Build the project
-  6. Feel free to make a pull request with your changes :-)
+  * Feel free to make a pull request with your changes :-)

 ## FAQ